Thank you for subscribing to JazzGuitarLessons.net

 Of course, every email system is different.
 Below are instructions for some of the more popular ones.
 If yours isn’t here, please contact your ISP’s customer service folks for their instructions.

-- In your inbox, locate an email from email@example.com (such as your welcome mail for the product you just purchased).
+- In your inbox, locate an email from email@example.com (such as your welcome mail for opting in you might have just receiced).

 - Drag this email to the “primary” tab of your inbox.

 —> You’re done!
 From now on, our emails will go to your primary folder!

 When opening an email message, a “+” symbol should display next to From: and the sender’s name.
 Select this and an “Add to contacts” pop-up should appear.
 Select “Save”:

 Select “Mail” and “Preferences” from the top menu.

 In the “Preferences” window, click the “Rules” icon.